Educational Opportunity Programs

 A student is eligible to participate in Georgia Southern University’s TRIO Student Support Services programs if he or she meets criteria for TRIO eligibility.
 TRIO SSS programs are provided on the Statesboro and Armstrong/Liberty Campuses.
 Students enrolled at or accepted to the Armstrong/Liberty Campuses may only apply to that respective program.
 Students enrolled at or accepted to the Statesboro campus may only apply to the Statesboro program.

 The following students are considered to be TRIO eligible:

 - Low income students, and

 - Students with a disability

-- First-generation college student’s parents or guardians did not graduate from a four-year institution.
+- First-generation college student are those whose parents or guardians did not graduate from a four-year institution.

-- Low income is based on Federal Income Guidelines (Pell Grant recipients generally qualify).
+- Low income is based on Federal Income Guidelines.

-- Students with disabilities have to be registered with the Student Accessibility Resource Center but, you are strongly encouraged to take advantage of this important resource.
+- Students with disabilities are not required to be registered with the Student Accessibility Resource Center but, you are strongly encouraged to take advantage of this important resource.